Integer#popcount (Fixnum#popcount and Bignum#popcount)

 It returns negative result for negative values.

-#3 Updated by Alexey Muranov 8 months ago
+#3 Updated by Alexey Muranov over 1 year ago

 boris_stitnicky (Boris Stitnicky) wrote: